jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 - The caching is not compatible with Asynchronous download of External Entities URL (`config.ExternalEntityLoader_Async`=`true`)

 ### Error management
 In case of misconfiguration or error from the Backend Service, the Plugins send to the Consumer a SOAP Fault (HTTP 500 Internal Server Error).
-The SOAP Version is first detected by analyzing the Content-Type request header, then parsed from the SOAP envelope.
+The SOAP Version is first detected by analyzing the Content-Type request header, then changed when SOAP envelope is parsed.
 The SOAP Fault follows the W3C specification:
 - [SOAP Fault 1.1](https://www.w3.org/TR/2000/NOTE-SOAP-20000508/#_Toc478383507):
   - `<faultstring>`: name of the handling process of the plugin
   - `<faultcode>`: the values are `Client` (for a Consumer error) and `Server` (for a Server error: Kong or Backend Service)